Get News & Updates Directly To Your Inbox

 2. Blood pressure: Every visit

 Blood pressure is the force of the blood inside the vessels.
 The higher the pressure, the harder your heart has to work.
 Over time high blood pressure may harm the tiny vessels in your eyes, kidneys, legs and feet.
 High blood pressure is especially dangerous if you have diabetes.
 It increases your risk for serious complications.
 And high blood pressure usually has no symptoms.
 That’s why it’s important to have your blood pressure checked often.
+The target blood pressure for most people with diabetes is 140/90 or under.
+If you also have heart disease, your target blood pressure is 130/80.

 3. Dilated eye exam: Every one to two years

 Diabetes can cause eye problems that lead to vision loss or blindness.
 And diabetic eye disease often has no early symptoms.
 It’s important to have regular eye exams with dilation.
 This test checks the retinas in the back of your eyes for signs that you have diabetic retinopathy or other diabetes-related eye problems.
-Talk to your PCP about how often to have your dilated eye examleaving site icon
+Talk to your PCP about how often to have your dilated eye exam.

 4. Urine and blood tests to check your kidney function: Once a year